dellius-alexander/FastAPI-GraphQL-MongoDB-Demo/README.md

    -d '{"query": "{ search(email: \"brian@example.com\") { name, email, age, roles, password, lastUpdated } }"}'

    ```

 5. Start coding your own GraphQL API in the `src` directory.
-Add you code to the `src` directory.
-Remember the entrypoint is `src/main.py`.
+Add your code and modifications to the `src` directory.
+Remember the entrypoint is `src/main.py` or `src.main:app`.